BlissfulAlloy79/wyhk-timetable-exporter/README.md

 Wait for a while, you should see in the console the program is doing its thing

-Two `.ics` files should be found in the same directory, `day_cycle.ics` and `lesson_timetable.ics`
+And there you have it, the `.ics` files should appear in the same directory

-`day_cycle.ics`:

-It should include all the days, cycles, order and events of the day

-`lesson_timetable.ics`:

-Lesson timetable of each school days, including half day and full day order

 ---
 This is just a trashy script done by an exhausted student who is too tired from doing papers and revisions